iiasa/message_doc/source/message_globiom/annex/message/user-defined_relations.rst

    < rhst

 where
-U svd.e.t	is the activity variable of the end-use technologies, zrvs..lt	and zrvs...t are the activity  variables of technologies with and without load regions, Ervs	and Esvd  are the efficiencies of the technologies; they are included by the code, svd	is the relative factor per unit of output of technology v (coefficient) for relational constraint m, period t, rvs	is the relative factor per unit of output of technology v (coefficient) for relational constraint m, load region l, and
+:math:`U svd.e.t`   is the activity variable of the end-use technologies, :math:`zrvs..lt`	   and :math:`zrvs...t` are the activity  variables of technologies with and without load regions, :math:`Ervs`       	and :math:`Esvd` are the efficiencies of the technologies; they are included by the code, :math:`svd`        	is the relative factor per unit of output of technology :math:`v` (coefficient) for relational constraint :math:`m`, period :math:`t`, :math:`rvs`        	is the relative factor per unit of output of technology :math:`v` (coefficient) for relational constraint :math:`m`, load region :math:`l`, and

-rhst

-and is the right hand side of the constraint.
+ :math:`rhst`       and is the right hand side of the constraint.

-For this type of constraints only the ro-coefficients have to be supplied by the user, the rest is included by the model.
+For this type of constraints only the :math:`ro`-coefficients have to be supplied by the user, the rest is included by the model.
 It can be defined with and without load regions.

-8.1.4 	Special Handling of Demand Elasticities

-P m.....t

-The second type of user defined relations differs from the first one in the fact that the activity of the end-use technologies is multiplied by ke and therefore represents the production without reduction by demand elasticities.

-Thus this constraint can be applied to force a certain reduction level due to the elasticities reached in one period to be also reached in the following period, allowing the interpretation of the reduction as investments  in saving.
-The coefficient of the technologies supplying a demand have to be the inverse of this demand in the current period, then.
-This constraint has the following form:

-ed

-sv	e=0

-ed

-U svd.e.t × Esvd   ×

-κe
-U d.t  −

-κe

-where

-sv	e=0

-U svd.e.(t − 1) × Esvd   ×

-U d.(t −

-1)   ≤ 0 ,

-the coefficients are supplied by MESSAGE.
-The user can additionally define multiplicative factors for these coefficients.